 Despite its distance, the Pacific Ocean plays a significant role in Indian monsoon.

-Conversely, the Pacific waters sometimes get colder than usual creating a strong high pressure zone over the eastern equatorial Pacific, known as the La Niña cycle.
-Comparatively, the Asian landmasses are warmer and none of the trade winds reach Peru or Ecuador and cause droughts.
+Conversely, the Pacific waters sometimes get colder than usual creating a strong high-pressure zone over the eastern equatorial Pacific, known as the La Niña cycle.
+Comparatively, the Asian landmasses are warmer and none of the trade winds reaches Peru or Ecuador and causes droughts.
 In the La Niña years, India has a hearty, heavy monsoon.

 WESTERN GHATS: AN OROGRAPHIC BARRIER

 Prabalgad, a fort near Panvel in Mumbai, is perched along the escarpment of the Western Ghats.
 The Western Ghats pose a barrier to the incoming moisture-laden winds from the Arabian Sea.
 The lush slopes are a sign of a healthy, diverse, and often endemic ecosystem.
 Image credit: Ankita_GSD via Pixabay

 As the ITCZ and TEJ shift, humid winds from the southwest sweep over the Arabian Sea, hypnotically drawn to the low-pressure zone over the Tibetan plateau - only to be thwarted by the Western Ghats.
 This escarpment or steep slope that fringes the western peninsular coast of India, reaching heights of up to 2,695 metres (or 8,842 feet) poses a significant barrier to the winds, forcing them to rise over the range.
 As the moisture-laden winds rise and the air pressure drops, they expand, cool and condense, to rain down in steamy torrents over the western slopes of the Western Ghats.